 If the director has reason to believe there has been a substantial change in use or sale without prior approval, he may file an action in Iowa District Court to enjoin the activity and assess a penalty up to $1,000 per day of violation.

 The department maintains an assessment file for each site listed in the Registry.
-These files are located in the Central Records Section of the IDNR Des Moines office.
+These files are available through the Iowa DNR Records Center in Des Moines, Iowa.
 Individual site records may also be accessed through the contaminated sites database.
-For most sites, these files contain the results of comprehensive site investigations.
+For most sites, these files contain a summery of comprehensive site investigations.
 The site information package contains a detailed review of the site and is used as the basis for listing and classifying the sites in the Registry.
 However, not all the known hazardous waste or contaminated sites that exist in the state are listed on the Registry.
 Contact Matt Culp at 515-725-8337 or Matt.Culp@dnr.iowa.gov for further information regarding specific locations or sites.